How to Put Lights on a Christmas Tree So It GLOWS

-First, I put on the bottom layer of branches.
-I wrap each branch– going up and down the branch with the lights.
+First, put on the bottom layer of branches.
+Then, wrap each branch– going up and down the branch with the lights.

-I keep doing this all the way up to the top.
+I keep doing this all the way up to the top of the tree.

 Of course, my last strand of lights were dead, and I didn’t feel like running to the store at 8:00 PM.
-Needless to say, I’ll be finishing the tree tomorrow.
+Needless to say, I’ll be finishing the lights on the tree tomorrow.

 But that, my friends, is how I put lights on my Christmas tree.
 No more light-lassoed Christmas trees.
 The whole tree glows and the strands of lights aren’t barely as noticeable as with the lasso method.

 The general rule of thumb is 100 lights per 1 foot of tree.
 We have a 7 foot tree so I used 700 white lights (seven 100 strings of lights).

 Real Tree Vs. Artificial Tree

 But let’s say you have a real tree or an artificial tree that isn’t assembled quite like mine.
 If it were me, I’d try my best to go up and down each branch.
 This may take a little more time, but trust me, you’ll love the results.
 Also, you may want to wear gloves to protect your hands.

 You can also use this method to add extra lights to a pre lit tree if you want yours to glow some more.
 You could also add twinkle light strands or colored lights.